 The role of a Governor

-The Governors at Bolton Sixth Form College are volunteers from all walks of life who come together with the common goal of supporting the educational ethos of the College, ensuring its financial integrity, and maintaining a sustained quality of provision for its students.
+The Governors at The Sixth Form Bolton are volunteers from all walks of life who come together with the common goal of supporting the educational ethos of the The Sixth Form, ensuring its financial integrity, and maintaining a sustained quality of provision for its students.

 The role of the Corporation (Governing Body) is extremely important and varied.
 The main responsibilities are:

-- to determine the educational character and mission of the College;
+- to determine the educational character and mission of The Sixth Form;

-- to ensure the College remains solvent, approve annual estimates of income and expenditure, and to monitor the effective and efficient use of resources;
+- to ensure The Sixth Form remains solvent, approve annual estimates of income and expenditure, and to monitor the effective and efficient use of resources;

-- to maintain the security of the College’s assets;
+- to maintain the security of the The Sixth Form’s assets;

-- to make a significant contribution to what the College does to ensure the success of its students;
+- to make a significant contribution to what The Sixth Form does to ensure the success of its students;

 - to review and assure the quality of provision;